neil7057/pjl_host_system/README.md

     The footer contains a link to the Privacy Noticy (DPA 2018) page and also an option to view/download the information in PDF format.

-    The footer contains an email link, which is adequate for the requirements of the site.
+    The footer contains a link to the contact_us page where visitirs and registered users can leave a message for admin review.

     Email confirmations and communications are handled via django through gmail.